maxkatkalov/track-care-express/README.md

 ### Online demo

-- You can access online project demo [here](https://care-express-api.techone.pp.ua/api/care-express/).
+- You can access the online project demo [here](https://care-express-api.techone.pp.ua/api/care-express/).

-- For [login](https://care-express-api.techone.pp.ua/api/station-user/token/login/) (admin with prepared orders data) you can use follow credits:
+- For [login](https://care-express-api.techone.pp.ua/api/station-user/token/login/) (admin with prepared order data), you can use the following credits:

    **Email:** admin@gmail.com